 - Most Americans do not consume enough omega-3 fats and/or have an improper ratio of omega-6s to omega-3s (the right ratio is about 1:1, but many people get that out of whack even to a 20:1 ratio).

-- Getting plenty omega-3 fats in your diet is associated with a ton of great omega-3 health benefits.
-Some of the most notable omega-3 benefits include promoting heart health, preventing or improving symptoms of mental illness or brain decline, reducing disease-causing inflammation, and reducing your risk for autoimmune diseases and cancer.
+- Getting plenty omega-3 fats in your diet is associated with a ton of great omega-3 health benefits, in regard to heart health, mental illness or brain decline, inflammation, autoimmune diseases and cancer.

-- The best way to get enough omega-3s is by eating foods rich in the nutrient, like Atlantic mackerel, herring and Alaskan salmon.
+- The best way to get enough omega-3s is by eating foods rich in the nutrient.
 Plant-based foods high in omega-3 fatty acids contain ALA, so you’ll need to eat more of them to get the same effect as their animal-based counterparts.